The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Introduction

 \subsection{Outline of the paper}

 In Section \ref{section:preliminaries} we recall the definition of Teichm\"uller space $\Teich(\Sigma)$ as deformation space of Riemann surface structures, and of its tangent and cotangent bundles via Beltrami differentials and holomorphic quadratic differentials.
-In particular we remind the notion of Weil-\hsk Petersson metric and of other similarly defined Finsler metrics on $\Teich(\Sigma)$, using $L^p$-\hsk norms of Beltrami differentials.
 Then, following \cite{tromba2012teichmuller}, we introduce the description of $\Teich(\Sigma)$ as the space of isotopy classes of hyperbolic metrics, and of its tangent bundle using traceless and divergence free (also called transverse traceless) symmetric tensors.
 The Section ends with a simple Lemma describing the relation between the two equivalent interpretations and between their norms.

-Section \ref{section:bound_differential_length} is devoted to the proof of Proposition \ref{prop:bound_differential_length}, in which we produce a uniform bound of the $L^p$-\hsk norm of the differential of $\mappa{L_\mu}{\Teich(\Sigma)}{\R}$, the hyperbolic length function of a measured lamination over the Teichm\"uller space.
+Section \ref{section:bound_differential_length} is devoted to the proof of Proposition \ref{prop:bound_differential_length}, in which we produce a uniform bound of the differential of $\mappa{L_\mu}{\Teich(\Sigma)}{\R}$, the hyperbolic length function of a measured lamination over the Teichm\"uller space.
 This is the main "quantitative" ingredient for the proof of Theorem \ref{thm:bound_dual_volume_WP}.
 The proof uses Tromba's description of $T \Teich(\Sigma)$ via transverse traceless tensors: we represent a variation of hyperbolic metrics $\dot{m}$ as the real part of a holomorphic quadratic differential $\Phi$.
 Using standard properties of holomorphic functions, the pointwise norm of $\Phi$ at $x$ can be bounded by the $L^\emph{p}$-\hsk norm of $\Phi$ over some embedded geodesic ball in $\Sigma$ centered at $x$.
 The variation of $L_\mu$ can be expressed as an integral over the support of $\mu$ of the product of the variation of the length measure of $\dot{m}$ times the tranverse measure of $\mu$.
 Then the result will follow by using the pointwise estimation and a Fubini's exchange of integration over a suitable finite cover of $\Sigma$.